sivalabs-bookstore/bookstore/catalog-service.md

     * Body:
     ```json
       {
-          "message": "Book with ISBN not exist"
+          "message": "Product with ISBN not exist"
       }
     ```